Notes on Tree 1010

 1972 PLUCKROSE Dorothy Lilian C1901

 2002 PLUCKROSE Edward Albert C1851; C1861.
 Emigrated to Australia.
-His Australian marriage index records that his father was George Pluckrose.
+Australian marriage index records that his father was George Pluckrose.

-1520 PLUCKROSE Edwin Twin (with Emily).
-Edward in the 1881 census.
-In 1891 census living in same house as his older brother Joseph and his family.
+1520 PLUCKROSE Edwin 1861; Twin (with the Emily who died soon after birth); C1881: "Edward ; C1891 living in same house as his older brother Joseph and his family; C1911: widowed, a cabinet maker.

 1983 PLUCKROSE Eliza Ann C1861; C1871;